GispoCoding/cookiecutter-qgis-plugin/README.md

 # Install pip-tools dependency manager
 pip install pip-tools
 # Install/sync development dependencies
-pip-sync  # This will sync dependecies in the current environment to mach the ones in requirements.txt
+pip-sync  # This will sync dependencies in the current environment to mach the ones in requirements.txt
 ```

 ### Update dependencies